xak2000/nomad/website/source/docs/configuration/client.html.md

   </tr>
 </table>

-The `client` stanza configures the Nomad agent to accept jobs as assigned by the Nomad server, join the cluster, and specify driver-specific configuration.
+The `client` block configures the Nomad agent to accept jobs as assigned by the Nomad server, join the cluster, and specify driver-specific configuration.

 ```hcl